 The 2013–22 Anthropocene Curriculum archive is hosted here while the global network of initiatives continues as the decentralized Anthropocene Commons.

-Field Work, Sensing, Reflection, Ecology, Infrastructure, Landscape, Human-environment relations, Water
+Sensing, Field Work, Ecology, Landscape, Water

 © HKW, 2022, all rights reserved